Dayton’s oldest black Baptist church, site of the founding of the city’s chapter of the NAACP, marked its 150th anniversary on Monday.

 To make way for highway expansion, the church relocated to Earlham Drive in 1984.
 The original Sprague Street building is now the Dayton Cultural and RTA Center, 40 S. Edwin C. Moses Blvd.

-Zion Baptist Church, 1684 Earlham Drive, will celebrate its anniversary with a special service Sunday, Feb.
+Zion Baptist Church, 1684 Earlham Drive, celebrated its anniversary with a special service Sunday, Feb.
 9, at 11 a.m.
-Foward and the Dayton Unit NAACP executive committee will attend the service and speak about the establishment of the organization.
-The public is invited to attend.
+Foward and the Dayton Unit NAACP executive committee attended the service and spoke about the establishment of the organization.